The Edge of the World Experience

 Come and see this amazing little Festival!!
 Have a look at this video, masterminded by Patrick Shannon!

-Haida Gwaii is situated 170kms off the mainland coast of Northern British Columbia.
+Haida Gwaii is situated 170kms off the mainland coast of Northern British Columbia, and is the territory of the Haida Nation.
 It is accessible by plane from Vancouver, or by ferry from Prince Rupert.
 For information on how to get here, and for an up to date list of accommodations, please visit gohaidagwaii.ca.

 The Tlell Fall Fairgrounds.
 The festival happens in Tlell, the mid point of highway 16 on Graham Island.
 Tlell is a small rural community with less than 200 residents.
 There is one general store, Crow’s Nest (groceries, liquor, small cafe, and post office.)
 The festival is on the Fall Fair Grounds, just south of where the Tlell river snakes under the highway.
 There is no ATM in Tlell, so be sure to bring cash!